 3. Moving birds

-The number of birds to be removed from this group can be entered here and confirmed with the "Enter" key.
-This change is accepted upon clicking the green checkmark next to the number.
+The number of birds that should be removed from this block can now be entered and confirmed with the "Enter" key.
+The change is saved by clicking the button with a green checkmark next to the number field.